 No one wants to feel guilt tripped into anything, especially a date, and reacting in a hostile emotional way will always hurt you in the long run.
 You might make her feel guilty and change her mind in the short term, but this type of manipulation will always undermine her attraction for you.

-Not getting reactive when a girl rejects you occurs when you have put in a significant amount of repetitions, and when you have other options in your dating life.
 But until you reach that point, if you are in this situation and feel upset, there isn’t really a way to talk yourself out of not feeling upset.
 Emotional self-talk doesn’t respond well to rational thought when you are in the heat of the moment.

 That isn’t the point though.
 You don’t need to talk yourself out of the feeling; you just need to talk yourself out of acting on it.
 It’s okay to feel upset when she cancels a date.
 It happens to all of us and it’s a part of the human emotional experience.